lightlace/cpp-docs.de-de/docs/standard-library/functional-functions.md

 ### <a name="parameters"></a>Parameter

-`pred` Das unäre Prädikat, das negiert werden.
+*Pred* der zu negierende unäre Prädikat.

 ### <a name="return-value"></a>Rückgabewert